 The number of people age 65 or older will double over the next forty years.

-Growing from a population of 43.1 million in 2011, seniors will account for an astounding 83.7 million in 2050 or almost 20% of the population.
+Growing from a population of 43.1 million in 2011, seniors will account for an astounding 80.8 million by 2040.
 Put another way, that means nearly 1 out of every 3 households in the United States, will be lead by someone who is 65 or older.
 With this significant increase, comes significant change which impacts the way people live, shop, and even entertain themselves.

 The Nursing Home Trend

 Senior living is undergoing big changes.
 As children, many of us visited family members in local nursing homes that housed dozens of elderly people in small hospital-like rooms.
 In a nursing home, each person has their own space with a few of their own belongs and they participate in activities that are mostly confined to the facility.
 But, as our population ages, the trend is moving away from the traditional nursing home environment.
 In fact, nursing home vacancies are increasing and nursing homes closures are now a topic of conversation.
 Many have closed their doors and the trend will likely continue.